nv-morpheus/morpheus-experimental/log-sequence-ad/README.md

 #### Model accuracy

-The label distribution in the dataset is imbalanced, the F1 score over the larger dataset is 0.97
+The label distribution in the dataset is imbalanced, the F1 score over the 1 million row dataset is 0.97.

 #### Training script